Trademark

 2. Importance and Benefits of Trademark Renewal

-Renewal of a trademark provides certain benefits to the trademark owner and is considered the basis of its business.
+Trademark Renewal provides certain benefits to the trademark owner and is considered the basis of its business.
 There are a few significant benefits to the registration of a trademark and its continuous renewal, like:

 i.
 Renewal of registered trademarks provides undisputed and continuous legal protection to the brand from potential damages;